nathan-king/animism-website/animism-site/src/content/pages/beliefs/nexus.md

 ## Creating a Nexus

 While many nexuses exist naturally, it is also possible to create a nexus through sacred process.
 This includes:
-- Selecting an object connected to the spirit
+- Selecting an object connected materially or symbolically to the spirit
 - Seeking consent and acknowledgment
 - Enshrining the object with care and ritual attention